aws-samples/aws-hpc-tutorials/content/05-after-event/04-pcluster-stacks.md

 +++
-title = "c.
-Post-Event: Deploy PCluster Manager (Skip)" weight = 60 tags = ["tutorial", "cloud9", "ParallelCluster"]
+title = "a.
+[Post-Event] Deploy PCluster Manager" weight = 10 tags = ["tutorial", "cloud9", "ParallelCluster"]
 +++

 {{% notice note %}}
-Skip this step if you are doing the labs during the re:Invent workshop.
-You can skip this step if you are following this workshop during re:Invent.
-In that case you will deploy PCluster Manager later on in the workshop.
+You can skip this step if you are following this workshop as part of a conference.
+If using Event Engine then your PCluster Manager is already deployed
 {{% /notice %}}